Microsoft-Web/WebCampTrainingKit/HOL/WebSitesInProduction/HOL.md

 	_Specifying the name for the extracted method_

-1. The selected code is then extracted into the **MatchesOption** method.
+1. The selected code is then extracted to the **MatchesOption** method.
 The resulting code is shown in the following snippet.

 	<!-- mark:6,11-15 -->
 	````C#